 CIC's separate financial statements are used to determine CIC's capacity to pay dividends to the Province's GRF.
 The unaudited condensed separate interim financial statements have been prepared in accordance with IAS 27 - Separate Financial Statements and IAS 34 - Interim Financial Reporting at the request of the Saskatchewan Legislative Assembly.
-These financial statements are intended to isolate the CIC's cash-flow, capital support for certain subsidiary corporations, and public policy expenditures.
+These financial statements are intended to isolate CIC's cash-flow, capital support for certain subsidiary corporations, and public policy expenditures.
 These financial statements include:

-- Dividends from subsidiary Crown corporations (SaskTel, SGI CANADA, SGC, SaskWater and SOCO); - Dividends from the Corporation's investment in Information Services Corporation; - Dividends paid by CIC to the GRF; - Grants to subsidiary corporations; and - CIC's operating results and public policy expenditures.
+- Dividends from subsidiary Crown corporations (SaskTel, SGI CANADA, SGC, SaskWater and SOCO); - Dividends from the Corporation's investment in Information Services Corporation; - Grants to subsidiary corporations; and - CIC's operating results and public policy expenditures.